Ornate Balustrades | Art Deco or Art Nouveau?

 WW2 put an end to the movements’ opulence and luxury as consumers were driven through necessity to mass produced utilitarian pieces.

-A balustrade inspired by this period would be of a bold, confident design, featuring exquisite craftsmanship.
+Above: Balustrades inspired by this period would be of a bold, confident design, featuring exquisite craftsmanship.
 Art Deco inspired balustrades are timeless.
 Recent designs from Bisca have included hand forged semi-precious metals, mirror polished stainless steel and handrails of polished timber and leather.

-Regardless of period good quality and craftsmanship never goes out of fashion.
 Bisca commissions are timeless and are carefully designed to work in empathy with your property, regardless of how old it may be.